The Dallas Alumnae Association of Kappa Kappa Kappa Gamma

 Mercy Street is a mentorship program in 75212, a West Dallas community of government housing.
 This area is the densest concentration of low income families in our city.
 Kappa’s gift will fund their Leadership Institute serving neighborhood high school students who have displayed leadership traits as well as college-age students interested in urban ministry.

-MD College and Career Pathways
+Methodist Dallas College and Career Pathways

-The MD College & Career Pathways mission is to offer college and career readiness in a hospital environment through mentoring, volunteer opportunities and educational workshops to disadvantaged Dallas County high school students interested in pursuing higher education for healthcare careers.
+The Methodist Dallas ("MD") College & Career Pathways mission is to offer college and career readiness in a hospital environment through mentoring, volunteer opportunities and educational workshops to disadvantaged Dallas County high school students interested in pursuing higher education for healthcare careers.
 Our grant will help fund their SHINE program including financial assistance for students’ SAT/ACT and AP exam fees, cover instructional workshop fees, and subsidize off-site educational retreats.

 Kappa Kappa Foundation